 Inclusive school community

-Aided by small class sizes and small student bodies, most charter schools provide ample opportunities to enrich students’ learning and school experience.
+Aided by small class sizes and small student bodies, most charter schools provide ample opportunities to enrich learning and enhance the school experience.
 These experiences are often not accessible to all students in a traditional public school.
-Unique classes, field trips, projects, school clubs, and school trips help support a student’s engagement in the school and in their learning.
+Unique classes, field trips, projects, school clubs, and school trips help support student engagement and learning.
 At Edge students have the opportunity to participate in field trips to the University of Arizona, Kartchner Caverns, and with the Arizona Trails Association.
 After school clubs include the Girls Club, The Hiking Club, The Running Club, and The Guys Club.
 Edge offers the following sports to students: Flag football, Boys Basketball, Girls Basketball, Girls Volleyball, Boys Volleyball, and Co-ed soccer.
 School trips planned for the school year include a group going to Disneyland, and groups going to visit the Grand Canyon and Northern Arizona University.